I got the inspiration to curate this wonderful collection of vintage mushroom charts and mushroom drawings from a recent trip to London.

 8. 1797 – Coprinellus disseminatus Mushrooms

-Another illustration from Sowerby’s book this is of the edible Coprinellus disseminatus (fairy inkcap) mushrooms.
+Another illustration from Sowerby’s book is of the edible Coprinellus disseminatus (fairy inkcap) mushrooms.

 9. 1797 – Coprinopsis picacea fungi

-Another one of Sowerby’s British fungi illustrations.
-This is a poisonous fungus Coprinopsis picacea, also called the magpie fungus.
+This is another one of Sowerby’s British fungi illustrations.
+It is the poisonous fungus Coprinopsis panacea, also called the magpie fungus.

 Another British mushroom illustration by Sowerby.
-The amethyst deceiver, an edible but not particularly tasty mushroom.
+The amethyst deceiver is an edible but not particularly tasty mushroom.

 Even though the mushroom is edible it can absorb toxins from the soil it grows in.